crate/crate-howtos/docs/best-practices/configuring-sharding-partitioning.rst

 - Identify the record size
 - Calculate the Throughput

-Then, to calculate the number of shards, you should consider that each shard size should be between 5 - 100 GB and each node can only hold up to 1000 shards.
+Then, to calculate the number of shards, you should consider that the size of each shard should roughly be between 5 - 100 GB, and that each node can only manage up to 1000 shards.

 Time-series example
 -------------------

-To illustrate the steps above, use it in an example.
-For instance, imagine you want to create a *partitioned table* on a *three-node cluster* to store time-series data with the following assumptions:
+To illustrate the steps above, let's use them on behalf of an example.
+Imagine you want to create a *partitioned table* on a *three-node cluster* to store time-series data with the following assumptions:

 - Inserts: 1.000 records / s
 - Record size: 128 byte / record
 - Throughput: 125 KB / s or 10.3 GB / day

 Given the daily throughput is around 10 GB/day, the monthly throughput is 30 times that (~ 300 GB).
 The partition column can be day, week, month, quarter, etc. So, assuming a monthly partition, the next step is to calculate the number of shards with the **shard size restriction** (5 - 100 GB) and the **number of nodes** in the cluster in mind.

 With three shards, each shard will hold 100 GB (300 GB / 3), which is too close to the upper limit.
-With six shards, each shard will have 50 GB (300 GB / 6) which is closer to the middle of the recommended size range (5 - 100 GB).
+With six shards, each shard will manage 50 GB (300 GB / 6) of data, which is closer to the recommended size range (5 - 100 GB).

 .. code-block:: psql